-The Company is exposed to price risk on its marketable securities due to fluctuations in the current market prices and fluctuations in trading volumes of those securities.
-At December 31, 2022, the Company held marketable securities with a fair value of \$44,833 (December 31, 2021 - \$54,000).
-These investments are subject to market price fluctuations that can be significant.
+The Company was exposed to price risk on its marketable securities due to fluctuations in the current market prices and fluctuations in trading volumes of those securities.
+At December 31, 2023, the Company had disposed of its marketable securities (note 3); therefore, there is no price risk at December 31, 2023.

-11. Right-of-use asset and lease liability
+10. Right-of-use assets and lease liabilities

+The Company recognizes lease liabilities in relation to a sublease agreement for office space, and a lease for a truck used for assisting Company personnel in exploration activities.

-The Company recognizes lease liabilities in relation to a sublease agreement for office space.
-These liabilities are measured at the present value of the remaining lease payments starting on September 1, 2020, by using the Company's incremental borrowing rate.
-The weighted average incremental borrowing rate applied to the lease liabilities on September 1, 2020, was 10%.
-The associated lease liability recognized as at September 1, 2020, was \$52,967, and at December 31, 2020, the lease liability was valued at \$48,541.
+A prior office sublease expired on August 31, 2022.
+From September to December of 2022, the Company paid office rent on a month-to month basis.
+A new office sublease agreement was entered into on February 1, 2023, with a term ending on August 31, 2024.
+The office lease liability is measured at the present value of the remaining lease payments starting on February 1, 2023, by using the Company's incremental borrowing rate.
+The weighted average incremental borrowing rate applied to the office lease liability was 10%.
+The associated lease liability recognized as at February 1, 2023, was \$96,627.

-An associated right-of-use asset for the lease was measured at the amount equal to the lease liability on September 1, 2020.
+An associated right-of-use asset for the office lease was measured at the amount equal to the lease liability on February 1, 2023.
 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 Lease liabilities are subsequently measured at amortized cost using the effective interest rate method.